 - you are dealing with the moving assets which need to be tracked automatically at a high speed (e.g. conveyor belt)

 - you need to track assets inside casings or containers, where tags are not in a scanner view

 - you need to automatically track assets passing through the gates or other fixed location

 - assets that you are dealing with cannot be easily labeled (e.g. linens or clothing)

 - you need to map assets location in real time within the limited distance range

 NFC Asset Tracking

 NFC Overview: NFC vs. RFID

 NFC (Near Field Communication) uses the same principles as RFID.
-The difference is that NFC tag should be much closer to the reader (usually within one inch),
+The difference is that the NFC tag should be much closer to the reader (usually within one inch),

-therefore you cannot read multiple assets at the same time.
+therefore you cannot scan multiple assets at the same time.
 You do need to scan each asset individually.
-As with RFID technology, NFC tag can be on any side of an asset
+As with the RFID asset tracking technology,

 or even inside a packaging.